 Ghostboard pixel Skip to content

 Unhappy Ending!
-Kubuntu Creator Jonathan Riddell Departs After 25 Years with KDE
+Kubuntu Project Lead Jonathan Riddell Departs After 25 Years with KDE

-A clash of opinions and values results in Jonathan Riddell saying goodbye to KDE after 25 long years.
+Jonathan Riddell feels that the clash of opinions and values prompted him to say goodbye to KDE after 25 long years.

 a picture of jonathan riddell is on the left (he is wearing a gray shirt), and the kde logo is on the right

-Jonathan Riddell, founder of the beloved Kubuntu, has announced that he is leaving KDE after 25 years.
+Jonathan Riddell, the long-time Kubuntu project lead, has announced that he is leaving KDE after 25 years.
 If you didn't know him, his work helped bring the Plasma desktop to millions and shaped the KDE ecosystem through both Kubuntu and KDE Neon.

 Jonathan said he was increasingly sidelined.
-His proposals for a democratic structure in Techpaladin, the company meant to continue supporting KDE Neon after Blue Systems scaled back, were ignored.
+His proposals for a democratic structure in Techpaladin, the company meant to continue the work after Blue Systems scaled back, were ignored.
 He found himself excluded from decisions on projects he had built and led for years.

 Jonathan closed his farewell blog by sharing the following image and message: